engineyard/ey-docs/pages/database-troubleshooting.md

 <h2 id="topic1"> MySQL: Restart the database</h2>

-Some problems can be fixed by restarting the database.
+If you change database configuration, you might need to restart the database.

 **To restart the MySQL database**